Esri/military-features-data/military-overlay/utils-source-and-test-data/schema-creation-utilities/README.md

         * You should **not** have this feature class open elsewhere (for example, added to the current map) while performing this operation.
         * You must have full editing privileges (Update, Delete, etc.) to the geodatabase and feature class you are modifying with this operation.
     * When the tool runs successfully, examine the specified feature class in design mode and verify that the expected fields have been created.
-    * Compare what is created with an en existing military features [geodatabase](../../core_data/gdbs).
+    * Compare what is created with an existing military features [geodatabase](../../mil2525d/geodatabase).

 ### Import or Update Military Feature Domains

 #### Overview

-This utility updates the Geodatabase(GDB) domains of a target military features template geodatabase, [like this one](../../core_data/gdbs) with the latest source data/values obtained from a folder containing coded domain files.
+This utility updates the Geodatabase(GDB) domains of a target military features template geodatabase, [like this one](../../mil2525d/geodatabase) with the latest source data/values obtained from a folder containing coded domain files.
 It is also automatically run within the aforementioned `Create Military Feature Geodatabase Template` tool.

 The source data for this utility is a set of CSV domain specification files from this repository.
 The domain name is obtained from the CSV file name (with the "Coded_Domain" part removed) and the domain codes and description are obtained from the file contents.